PumPum7/NinjaList/README.md

 ## Changes made

 The biggest difference to the original version is the complete rewrite from CSS to TailwindCSS and the change from Javascript to Typescript, which offers a better developer experience.
-Another addition to show of TailwindCSS better was the addition of images.
+Two additions in the form of Images, and a dark mode have been made to show off Tailwind CSS better.